 This fall the group facilitators will ask discussants to contribute a 500-1,000-word case statement.
 The case statement will describe a discussant's particular experience with the topic of the working group, define the issues this experience raises, and suggest strategies and/or goals for resolution.
 Case statements will be circulated among group participants and posted to the NCPH website.
 Discussants are expected to read and provide written comments on one another's case statements well before the conference date.
 Some working groups may also have additional shared background reading materials identified by their facilitators or may choose to open up case statements for wider public input.
 Discussants for in-person working groups should plan to meet in person next March at the National Council on Public History's annual meeting in Montreal, Quebec, Canada.
-Discussants for virtual working groups should plan to convene virtually as part of the follow-up online conference in May.
+Discussants for virtual working groups should plan to conference in May.